-Students who have been sexually assaulted or are survivors of other gender-based abuse or harm should be reminded that they may receive confidential assistance from the Latasha Norman Center for Counseling & Disability Services and from the Student Health Center.
-All other University personnel who have been deemed Campus Resource Advocates are required to notify the Department of Public Safety upon receiving a report of sexual assault.
+Students who have been sexually assaulted or are survivors of other gender-based abuse or harm should be reminded that they may receive confidential assistance from one of the University's Counseling services and from the Student Health Center.
+All other University personnel who have been deemed Campus Resource Advocates are required to notify the Title IX Office upon receiving a report of sexual assault.